raspberrypilearning/comic-character/en/step_7.md

 ## Create light mode theme

-In this step, you will create a toggle switch that will allow your users switch between dark mode, which is the original theme colour of your website and light mode.
+In this step, you will create a toggle switch that will allow your users switch between dark mode and light mode.
 The website will remember their option even if they navigate to another page.
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step7" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">